 With lyrical insight and solid experience, Susanna Zaraysky, author of Language is Music, provides easy steps for learning a language.
 Gone are the boring, disconnected strategies that most of us remember from school.
 You’ve never learned a language this quickly and easily.
 Zaraysky’s methods embody fun, connection, rhythm, and above all…music.Suzanne Lettrick, M.Ed Educator and Founder of The Global Education and Action Network

 Forget dictionaries and phrase books… Susanna Zaraysky’s easy-to-use guide to language learning is indispensable for any serious language learner wanting to become fluent–not just conversationally proficient–in another language.
-Language is Music will teach you how to make language acquisition a part of your daily life, and to recreate the kind of total-immersion environment necessary for fluency.
+Language is Music will teach you how to make new language acquisition a part of your daily life, and to recreate the kind of total-immersion environment necessary for fluency.
 Highly recommended reading for aspiring polyglots.
 Pick up this book and you too will be all ears!Justin Liang, Japanese, Mandarin, Cantonese, Marshallese, intermediate Spanish